-7. NET INCOME (LOSS) PER SHARE
+7. NET LOSS PER SHARE

-Basic net income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of common stock outstanding during the period.
-Diluted net income per share for the three months ended March 31, 2016 is computed by dividing net income, as adjusted, by the sum of the weighted average number of shares of common stock and the dilutive potential common stock equivalents then outstanding.
+Basic net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period, including warrants that are exercisable for little or no additional consideration.
+Diluted net loss per share is computed by dividing net loss, by the sum of the weighted average number of shares of common stock and the dilutive potential common stock equivalents then outstanding.
 Potential common stock equivalents consist of stock options and warrants.
-The 2015 Pre-Funded Warrants, of which there were 48,274 outstanding during the entire first quarter of 2016, were included in the fully diluted calculation, as they do not require any payment to be exercised.
-Since there is a net loss attributable to common stockholders for the three months ended March 31, 2015, the inclusion of common stock equivalents in the computation for those periods would be antidilutive.
+Since there is a net loss attributable to common stockholders for the three months and six months ended June 30, 2016 and 2015, the inclusion of common stock equivalents in the computation for those periods would be antidilutive.
+Accordingly, basic and diluted net loss per share is the same for all periods presented.

-The following potentially dilutive securities have been excluded from the computation of diluted net income (loss) per share since their inclusion would be antidilutive:
+The following potentially dilutive securities have been excluded from the computation of diluted net loss per share since their inclusion would be antidilutive:

-Three Months E nded March 31,
+Six Months End Months Ended June 30,

 2016 2015

-Warrants 782,782 660,409
+Warrants 4,629,842 660,409

-Stock options 68,582 82,966
+Stock options 397,882 89,511